-Magnesium is a big player in emergency rooms, where it treats heart arhythmias, heart attack, and migraines.
+Magnesium is a big player in emergency rooms, where it treats heart arrhythmias, heart attack, and migraines.
 But why should it be restricted to acute care?
 It’s time for magnesium to take up its role in treating hormonal problems.

 In addition to the big eight ways that magnesium rescues hormones, the mineral is also effective treatment for period pain, PMS, migraines, and the symptoms of perimenopause and menopause.
 For more information, read:

 - Magnesium in the gynecological practice: a literature review